 CRANIAL SACRAL OSTEOPATHY specifically targets the brain, spinal cord and cerebospinal fluid.
 If you have a head-shaker, weaver, cribber, or a horse that has had ANY head trauma (trailering, flipping, falling) your horse can benefit from this therapy.

 MYOFASCIAL RELEASE is a gentle sustained pressure into the connective tissue restrictions that cause pain and restrict movement.
 Targets the flow within the fascia enabling it to return to normal functioning.

 EQUI-TAPING increases oxygen supply and circulation, reduces inflammation, fatigue and recovery time, and supports joints, tendons and ligaments, encouraging full range of motion.

 MASTERSON METHOD™ is an interactive method in which you learn to recognize and use the responses of the horse to your touch to find and release tension.

 MASSAGE increases blood and lymph circulation, and relaxes the superficial layer of soft tissue which releases nerves and deeper connective tissue.

 For optimum performance and general wellness in your horse equine bodywork should always accompany regular veterinary care, balanced nutrition, proper training, properly fitted equipment, and regular dental and hoof care visits from a qualified practitioner.

-traveling the world, helping horses!
+traveling the world, helping horses, dogs & peeps, oh my!